Hunter2026/Dallas-Mavs-SWE-Intern-Project/README.md

 making it easy for scouts to process information quickly.
 These submitted reports will be able to be viewed on a submitted reports page where scouts can compare reports with one another in the present or future.

+For more functionality in the big board, I added filters for player names, teams, and leagues along with previously implemented scout rankings.
+In the stats and measurement page, I have also added more capability in terms of comparing measurements with peers in their own draft class.
+That way, scouts can determine on they stack up against their counterparts.